Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 - What are TWO new ideas about TTS as a whole that you got from the videos?
 It is similar to other movies at the time, so perhaps something was going on in society at the time
 - What are TWO new concepts or terms that you need to research?
+The camera lens point of view
 - What are TWO video essay techniques that you found helpful (that the videos utilised)?
+Classical music in the background: can add focus to the authors words
 - What references were made to cultural assumptions'?

 # Module C: The craft of writing